-Courses must be similar in nature, level and content to a course in our undergraduate curriculum and applicable to one of our academic programs.
+Courses must have an 80% content match to a course in our undergraduate curriculum and applicable to one of our academic programs.

 Continuing education courses, graduate-level courses and courses that are remedial, technical, vocational or doctrinal in nature are not transferable as undergraduate course work.